-Another source of allegations for abuse or neglect if a child comes from teachers and administrators in your child's school.
-Specific to this year, one of the major concerns that I had in the closing of in-person schooling for much of this year was that teachers act as a primary line of defense against the abuse and neglected children.
+Another source of allegations for abuse or neglect of a child comes from teachers and administrators in your child's school.
+Specific to this year, one of the major concerns that I had in closing in-person schooling for much of this year was that teachers act as a primary line of defense against the abuse and neglected children.
 Many children in our area and across the state do suffer actual cases of abuse and neglect.
-But for the teachers of these children coming forward and making reports to CPS, the actual cases of abuse and neglect may not have gone diagnosed or dealt with directly.
+But for the teachers of these children coming forward and making reports to CPS, the actual abuse and neglect cases may not have been diagnosed or dealt with directly.
 When teachers did not have access to students, this increased with undiagnosed and unreported abuse and neglected children.

 It is not as if you can go back in time and change your behavior towards your children, resulting in a report of abuse or neglect.
 On the other hand, if you are reading this and are not yet involved in a CPS case, you can use it to change your behavior for the better.
 Keep in mind that you cannot always control the behavior of other people around you.
-Therefore there is little you can do to control people from making false claims of abuse or neglect associated with your parenting.
-However, you do have direct control over your actions, and the knowledge of just how easy it is to make an allegation of abuse or neglect should temper your willingness to parent in ways that could result in abuse or neglect being alleged against you.
+Therefore there is little you can do to prevent people from making false claims of abuse or neglect associated with your parenting.
+However, you do have direct control over your actions.
+Knowing just how easy it is to make an allegation of abuse or neglect should temper your willingness to parent in ways that could result in abuse or neglect being alleged against you.

 How to handle the initial contact with CPS?

-From the outset, you have a decision to make as far as how to approach an investigation against you and your family by CPS.
-Many people take the reaction to completely ignore the investigation and not participate in the process at all.
+From the outset, you have a decision to make about how to approach an investigation against you and your family by CPS.
+Many people take the reaction to completely ignore the research and not participate in the process at all.
 The decision to act in this manner can take the case in one of two directions.
-If CPS already has some degree of information or evidence to substantiate the allegation of abuse or neglect, your participation may only be making the circumstances worse.
+If CPS already has some degree of information or evidence to substantiate the allegation of abuse or neglect, your participation may only worsen the circumstances.
 I say this because you're not allowing your input or perspective to take part in the case by not participating.
-As a result, I believe in this type of circumstance, and it would be more likely for CPS to believe that abuse or neglect did occur only because they will be obtaining information that is adverse to your cause.
-Not being able to participate in the decision-making process would be bad for you in circumstances like this.
+As a result, I believe in this type of circumstance, and it would be more likely for CPS to think that abuse or neglect did occur only because they will be obtaining information that is adverse to your cause.
+Not being able to participate in the decision-making process would be bad for you in the circumstances like this.

 How can you tell what sort of circumstance you are in as far as the CPS case?

-Not only is it important to have the advice and counsel of an attorney to help guide you through a case, but you must have the advice and guidance of an experienced family law attorney.
-Family law attorneys Who have CPS case experience are especially helpful.
-CPS cases tend to take on a life of their own, and relying on an attorney who has never been through a case before would not measure up to the advice of an attorney who has worked with clients from beginning to end of these types of cases.
+Not only is it essential to have the advice and counsel of an attorney to help guide you through a case, but you must have the advice and guidance of an experienced family law attorney.
+Family law attorneys Who have CPS case experience are beneficial.
+CPS cases tend to take on a life of their own, and relying on an attorney who has never been through a lawsuit before would not measure up to the advice of an attorney who has worked with clients from beginning to end of these types of cases.